webBogdan11/inventory_menu/PROJECT.md

 All of the views that are mentioned above should require the user to be authenticated first.
 You'll have to create another template for your login page, and leverage the `LoginRequiredMixin` in all of the views above (except the login and logout views).

 To test out your authentication functionality, you can use the super-user you created when we used the Django admin UI earlier in the project.
 You can also use that UI to create more users!

-# Extra Credit
-- Be able to upload / render images alongside recipes or ingredients.
-- Be able to Deploy the app to PythonAnywhere

-# Resources
-## Debugging Tips
-Feeling stuck?
-Try the following:
-*Google your question:* often times, someone has had the same question as you!
-Check out websites like StackOverflow and Quora to see how other folks have found solutions.
-*Read the documentation:* make sure to carefully read through the documentation for any languages and libraries that you are using.
-Oftentimes they'll have examples of what you're looking for!
-*Rubber ducking:* try to explain a problem to a friend or co-worker.
-Oftentimes you'll figure out the solution as you're trying to explain it.
-And if not, getting another pair of eyes on your code can be helpful.

-## Example Code
-Want to see an example of how someone else has completed this project?
-Click this [link](https://git.khayyam.me/codecademy-content/bwa-django-final-project/archive/main.zip) to download a zip file containing one example solution to this project.
-Remember: your project doesn't have to look anything like this!
-It should be unique to your vision.

-# Sharing
-Great work!
-Visit [our forums](https://discuss.codecademy.com/) to compare your project to our sample solution code.
-After you host your own solution on GitHub, be sure to share it with other learners and see how other learners have built their own projects!

-Your solution might look different from ours, and that’s okay!
-There are multiple ways to solve these projects, and you’ll learn more by seeing others’ code.

-As you continue to learn, make sure to keep adding projects to your portfolio (especially Portfolio Projects!).